bacpop/bacpop-website/content/jobs/index.md

 We do not currently have vacancies for **masters projects** or **interns**.

 For **PhDs**, application is through the [EMBL programme](https://www.embl.org/about/info/embl-international-phd-programme/overview/).
-We don't currently expect to have a vacancy in the next round.
+We are likely to have a vacancy in the 2025 round.

 For **postdocs** or **fellowships** send John an informal enquiry -- we'd love to talk to you and discuss your interests.
 There are rolling fellowship opportunities that may be available depending on your career stage.